sisyffe/storepaths/DOC.md

 On windows, it should be a `.ini` file.
 You cannot write the same thing into a `.plist` file and into a `.ini` file.
 So with different function names, there is no ambiguity.
-Use the `getJSONConfigFile` instead if you want a cross-platform alternative.
+Use the `getCommonConfigFile` instead if you want a cross-platform alternative.
 The functions in the `storepaths` namespace are simply _aliases_ to the platform specific functions.

 This is similar with the platform specific configuration file (on most platforms, see platform specific implementations)